oolonek/dendron/vault/welcome.md

 You might find  a lot of stuff on this personal dendron website.
 It has for objective to be used as a dump for ideas, todo lists, read lists, ... [fill the dots] or an electronic lab notebook.
 You can see it as a digital experiment aiming to gather :

-- [ ] Academic research material of exploratory projects around natural products, biodiversity & ecology - an [anti-marketing application](https://notes.andymatuschak.org/z4bK6LaSBRetDzuYkeCs3A8mJ8DufTbK4o6FS)
+- [ ] academic research material of exploratory projects around natural products, biodiversity & ecology - instead of presenting final object we will rather follow an [anti-marketing approach](https://notes.andymatuschak.org/z4bK6LaSBRetDzuYkeCs3A8mJ8DufTbK4o6FS)

-It is also:
+You can see it as:

-- [ ] A garage, lab and workshop with [open doors](https://notes.andymatuschak.org/z21cgR9K3UcQ5a7yPsj2RUim3oM2TzdBByZu).
-See first notes here [[garage]]
+- [ ] a garage, lab and a workshop with [open doors](https://notes.andymatuschak.org/z21cgR9K3UcQ5a7yPsj2RUim3oM2TzdBByZu).
+See related notes here [[garage]]

 ### Why ?

 It is a first attempt to commit to :

-- [ ] A public [[pledge]] (inspired by Daniel Mietchen).
+- [ ] a public [[pledge]] (inspired by Daniel Mietchen).

 ### And then what ?

-Help me to grow this dendron, let's add sections and branches together !
+Pass at the workshop and grab a coffee ☕ or whatever you like.
+Let's chat !
+Help me grow this dendron, let's add leaves 🍃 or prune ✂️ branches together 🤝 !
 To add comments and suggestions two possibilities :

   - raise an issue here : https://github.com/oolonek/dendron/issues